Dust Yourself Off & Try Again: Famous Founder Failures

 Walt Disney

-Walt Disney’s imagination and entrepreneurial spirit helped shape modern entertainment, but his early foray into business didn’t signal he was second coming of Jesus for creativity.
-Born in Chicago in 1901, Disney’s love for animation was there from a young age.
-He founded Laugh-O-Gram Studios after working briefly in advertising.
+Walt Disney’s imagination and entrepreneurial spirit helped shape modern entertainment, but his early foray into business didn’t signal that he was the second coming of Jesus for creativity.
+Born in Chicago in 1901, Disney developed a love of animation from a young age.
+He founded Laugh-O-Gram Studios after a brief stint in advertising.

 Walter Elias Disney.

-The main reasons for their struggles was a partnership gone bad.
-Young Walt and company had a contract for six animated shorts with Pictorial Clubs, Inc. of Tennessee, with Pictorial agreeing to pay US$11,000—equivalent to $200k+ today.
-The problem was they only paid $100 in advance and went bankrupt a few short months later.
+The primary reason for their struggles was a partnership gone bad.
+Young Walt and company had a contract for six animated shorts with Pictorial Clubs, Inc. of Tennessee, with Pictorial agreeing to pay US$11,000, the equivalent of $200k+ today.
+The problem was that they only paid $100 in advance and went bankrupt a few short months later.

 Little Red Riding Hood.